Ash515/Ash515/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-Ashwin is a young tech fellow having a good demonstrated work experience on tech domain like **Full Stack Developmnet** with **DevOps** and **Cyber Security**.
+Ashwin is a young tech fellow having a good demonstrated work experience on tech domain like **Full Stack Development** with **Web Security**.
 In non-technical background, he's having hands-on experience in **Digital Marketing**.
 He always has a keen interest in learning something new everyday.
 A good dedicated developer and technical trainer always maintains his time management properly.
 He had a flair for problem-solving, Analytics, leadership quality and good Content Writing skills.
 <br>

 **He is building software suites for various domain under the one umbrella called <font size="16">**ACrafts**</font>**